jakoch/csgo-cli/README.md

   - MPIR is used to calculate the demo share-code.
 Because, it's a BigInt, before the Base-57 decoding is applied.
   - Handling the BigInt with bitshifting might be possible.
 But i'm too lazy to figure it out.

+##### Download Dependencies

+You might download the pre-compiled dependencies package from Appveyor.
+The package excludes the Steamworks SDK, which source is non-redistributable.

 # Todo

 - [x] CI setup: appveyor.yaml